maxcurrent420/WhisperQuest/README.md

-## Open Interactive Verbal Choose Your Own Adventure Game
+## AI Powered Verbal Choose Your Own Adventure Game

 # This program provides a fun and engaging interactive storytelling experience controlled by your voice.